hsperr/halite-3-reinforcment/Tutorial.md

 ```

 Later we will feed this matrix into the neural network but for now we will use this to represent the state for our Q-Table.
-I felt the easiest way to build such a table would be a dictionart of the above features to the array containing the expected reward for each action.
+I felt the easiest way to build such a table would be a dictionary of the above features to the array containing the expected reward for each action.
 Since storing all the information above would bloat up the table significantly I though I can probably get around it by hashing the information above.

 In our case, we also don't want to enumerate each possible state and initialize the table so we will do a lazy initialization.
 This means if we try to lookup a key in our table that is not there we will just initialize a random array instead.

+## Making a move

+Usually we would want to make moves based on our table, and always take the move that promises the highest reward.
+Initially the table is filled with random numbers and we don't know which move is the best.
+To actually explore the state space usually random moves are initially chosen to have your agent/ships move around and see which actions trigger which rewards.
+We then have a exploration (random moves) vs exploitation (follow the most promising  move) problem because we need to decide how long and many random moves we should make.
+Also random moves may not explore the whole game state since it is for example unlikely that our ship will randomly move to a tile which is 10 moves away, collect the resources there and bring them back, even though this may be the best moves to make.
+In our case we will steer this manually with a parameter called `EPSILON`.
+It denotes the proportion of times we make random moves vs how often we follow what our table says is best.
+In the Q-Table case we will pass this parameter to our bot manually

+We will also pass the path to our table file which the bot should load to lookup and store the learned values.

+Lets go through the code needed bit by bit:

 ```Python
 import os